geekrelief/Blender_Unity_Tools_Batch_Export/README.md

-Blender Unity Tools Batch Exporter
+# Blender Unity Tools Batch Exporter

+Blender's normal FBX export results in a mesh with the incorrect orientation when loaded into Unity.
+This addon fixes the rotation issue with exported FBX files without you having to manually rotate the objects in either Blender or Unity.

+## Installing
 Download the repo as a .zip file.

 Install the addon as a .zip file using Blender's "Install From File" option.

-In the ToolShelf, the Unity Tools panel will appear.
+A Unity Tools panel will appear in the ToolShelf.

+## Function
 Select objects in your scene and click on Batch Export to export each object separately.
 The exported object's name will be the same as in the Outline.